eat-together-team/eat-together/README.md

 npm install
 ```

-for mac users who are unable to use npm, use yarn instead:
+For mac users who are unable to use npm, use yarn instead:

 ```sh
 npm install --global yarn